haught/zbx_gchat/README.md

+# This project updated for Zabbix 6+.
+Versions below not suported.
 # Zabbix Media Type for Google Chat
 <img width="450" alt="Screen Shot 2021-05-27 at 12 36 10 PM-2" src="https://user-images.githubusercontent.com/1930408/119869513-53104080-beee-11eb-9f1e-eaf02986e881.png">

-This project updated for Zabbix 6+.
-Versions below not suported.
-This is a media type that allows for alerts to be sent without using any server scripts.
+This project is a media type for Zabbix 6+ that allows for alerts to be sent without using any server scripts.
 Getting those scripts to work with their dependencies in a minimal container is a bit of a pain and not nearly as nice as these newer media types.

 To install this media type, go to Administration->Media types and import the yaml file.